nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

 ## Known limitations
-This plugin is a work in progress.
+This plugin is a work in progress and handles only Workers, not the Bulk Action Framework, the streams, ...